masa-su/pixyz/README.md

 1. Model API
 2. Loss API
-3. Using only Distribution API
+3. Use Distribution API only

 We can choose either of these three ways, but upper one is for beginners and lower is for developers/researchers.